Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 How cute is this little mini book necklace.
 It might just be one of those times when you have to make more than one.
 Go to Sadie Seasongoods for the tutorial.

 Here's a wreath you'll be proud to display.
-Learn how to do it with Stephanie Lynn!
+Learn how to do it with directions at Deck the Holidays.

 Put this very beautiful wreath together at All Things Paper.

 24. Book Spine Bookmarks

 Make beautiful bookmarks using the spines of old books.

 25. Travel-Size Sewing Kit

 I think this would be a perfect gift to give a college student or a newlywed couple.
 The travel kit can be put on a shelf, just like a book!
 It's easily available and quick to find when needed.